 The Montana Department of Environmental Quality (DEQ) sets standards for the review and approval of water, wastewater and stormwater systems for subdivisions to protect the quality of water for public uses and to assure that adequate sanitation facilities can be constructed, operated, and maintained to support each division of land.
 Review under the sanitation in subdivisions regulations is limited to sanitation facilities, including water supply, sewage disposal, solid waste disposal, and storm drainage systems.
-Review of certain subdivisions and enforcement of these requirements may be delegated to a local department or board of health.
+Review of certain subdivisions and enforcement of these requirements may be delegated to a local department or board of health or county water sewer district.

-Divisions of land that create a parcel of less than 20 acres and any condominium, mobile home park, and recreational vehicle park, regardless of size, are subject to sanitary review.
+Divisions of land that create a parcel of less than 20 acres and any townhome, townhouse, condominium, mobile home park, and recreational vehicle park, regardless of size, are subject to sanitary review.
 A person may not dispose of any lot within a subdivision, erect any facility for the supply of water or disposal of sewage or solid waste, erect any building or shelter in a subdivision that requires facilities for the supply of water or disposal of sewage or solid waste, or occupy any permanent buildings in a subdivision until the subdivision has been reviewed and approved by the Montana Department of Environmental Quality (DEQ) or by the local reviewing authority if the DEQ has certified a local department or board of health.
-Subdivisions within the jurisdictional areas that have growth policies that meet the requirements described in statute (76-4-127, MCA), or within a first-class or second-class municipality and for which municipal water, sewage disposal, solid waste, and storm drainage will be provided are not subject to review, but will be required to provide a notice of certification of adequate municipal facilities (municipal facilities checklist).
+Subdivisions within the jurisdictional areas that have growth policies that meet the requirements described in statute (76-4-127, MCA), or within a first-class or second-class municipality or county water and/or sewer district and for which water, sewage disposal, solid waste, and storm drainage will be provided are not subject to review, but will be required to provide a notice of certification of adequate municipal (municipal facilities checklist) or county facilities (county water and sewer facilities checklist)..

-Statute: 76-4-101, et seq., MCA (Sanitation in Subdivisions Act) Rule: ARM 17.36.101-17.36.800, et seq. , local regulations ARM 17.36.900, et seq. , minimum standards Contact: DEPARTMENT OF ENVIRONMENTAL QUALITY Water Quality Division Engineering Bureau
+Statute: 76-4-101, et seq., MCA (Sanitation in Subdivisions Act)

+ARM 17.36.101-17.36.800, et seq., local regulations

+ARM 17.36.900, et seq., minimum standards

+Water Quality Division Engineering Bureau